 What happens to the body when we expose it to chemicals?It has been proven that harmful chemicals, such as those that are toxic to reproduction, can be absorbed by the body, causing unnecessary strain.
 Our body already works to rinse itself of waste materials and toxins from foods, pollution from the air, and harmful chemicals in clothes; we don’t need to give it even more work from the harmful chemicals it is exposed to in our skincare products.
 If our body is forced to work extra hard, this is when we experience headaches, poor digestion, skin break-outs, and feel lethargic.

-Which chemicals should we avoid?I avoid e.g. mineral oils, synthetic perfume, parabens (a few are approved), MI, synthetic colour, triclosan, ureas and aluminium.
-A long list, but luckily these are not present in organic products.
-For the best organic product, it says on the package what percentage of the product is organic or natural.
-Here it is important to be aware of the fact that you can call a product organic if the product contains around 10-15% organic materials.
-I try to find products for which the percentage is 70-99% natural and preferably organic.
+Which chemicals should we avoid?The things I avoid are, mineral oils, synthetic perfumes, parabens (a few are approved), MI, synthetic colours, triclosan, urea’s, and aluminium.
+The list is long, but luckily none of these are present in organic products.
+On the packaging of most organic products, it says what percentage of it is organic or natural.
+This is important to be aware of, as a product can call itself organic if it contains only 10-15% organic materials.
+I try to find products that are 70-99% natural and ideally organic.

 What is your best advice to people like us, who would like to take better care of their skin, but find it overwhelming to change all their habits?Do it gradually.
 You don’t need to change all your habits at once.
 From experience, many of my clients can fix their digestive issues by “simply” drinking one smoothie a day.
 Quite frequently it is a matter of getting more vegetables in your body, and not just iceberg lettuce (as it is basically just water), but cabbage, coarse vegetables, and darker lettuce such as spinach.
 Garlic, ginger, and lemon are also great supplements, and the good thing is that many of the ingredients can be hidden in a smoothie.